solarisdb/solarisdb.github.io/CONTRIBUTING.md

 ## Updating content

-We use [Nextra](https://nextra.site) to generate documentation and blog pages from a set of Markdown files.
+We use [Nextra](https://nextra.site) to generate documentation and blog pages from a set of Markdown files with either `.md` or `.mdx` extensions.
 [MDX](https://mdxjs.com) syntax is used to allow rendering [React Components](https://react.dev) inside markdown content.
 You are free to use components from `src/mdx_components` as well as [built-in Nextra components](https://nextra.site/docs/guide/built-ins) imported from `nextra/components` like so:

 ```markdown
 import { BlogPostHeader } from '../mdx_components';